-Trademarks used in this text: $Dell^{TM}$, the $DELL^{TM}$ logo, $PowerEdge^{TM}$, and $OpenManage^{TM}$ are trademarks of Dell Inc. $Microsoft^{\circledR}$, $Windows^{\circledR}$, and Windows $Server^{\circledR}$, are either trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.
-VMw{are}^{\circledR} is a registered trademark of VMware, Inc. in the United States and/or other jurisdictions.
-SUSE[®] is a registered trademark of Novell, Inc. in the United States and other countries.
+Trademarks used in this text: DellTM, the DELLTM logo, PowerEdgeTM, and OpenManageTM are trademarks of Dell Inc. Microsoft®, Windows®, and Windows Server®, are either trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.
+VMware® is a registered trademark of VMware, Inc. in the United States and/or other jurisdictions.
+SUSE® is a registered trademark of Novell, Inc. in the United States and other countries.
+Citrix® and XenServer® are either trademarks or registered trademarks of Citrix Systems, Inc. in the United States and/or other countries.
 Red Hat® and Red Hat Enterprise Linux® are registered trademarks of Red Hat, Inc. in the U.S. and other countries.